 Technology may be "released" for export by activities such as use of a controlled material, training on the use of controlled equipment, or dissemination of controlled research data and information by email or in conversations.

 - Restricted party screening, that is, checking the U.S. Government’s lists of restricted parties

 - Assessment of the foreign national’s proposed activities at UMB

-Onboarding employees: Procedures for onboarding foreign national employees for example, those on H-1B and Paid J-1 visas, include the Deemed Export Control Form.
+Onboarding employees: The Deemed Export Control Form is a required form when onboarding foreign national employees, for example, those on H-1B and Paid J-1 visas.
 This form identifies activities that might require an export license from the U.S. Government before the foreign national can participate in that activity, unless the fundamental research exclusion or another exclusion applies.

 Campus visitors: Visitor agreement procedures include deemed export review.
-Contact the Export Control Officer for assistance with export compliance for any international visitor who will not sign a visitor agreement, such as brief escorted visits by a seminar speaker.
+Contact the Export Control Officer for assistance with export compliance if an international visitor will be escorted while at UMB and thus will not sign a visitor agreement (seminar speakers, for example).